About The Festival

 Festival

 The word festival also has a dual meaning.
 It can mean an isolated event spanning a few days or a few weeks, OR it can be a celebration!
-Our “Festival” is a concert series running from January through June that celebrates bringing world-class musicians to our island.
+Our “Festival” is a concert series running from January through June that brings world-class musicians to our island.

 Our Mission